 Routing information can be held in Routing Trees.
 Routing Trees are hierarchical structures held in the Directory, and consist of routing information held in nodes in a tree like structure.
 Each node represents one component of an X.400 O/R Address or Internet address.
 Each node may contain routing information which describes the way in which matching addresses are routed.
 Routing involves taking an O/R Address or Internet Address, converting into a DN, and looking up in a routing tree.
 The longest match is used and information from the matched node in the Routing Tree is used to route the address.
-If there is no usable routing information in the Routing Trees are used by ds policies.
+If there is no usable routing information in the Routing Tree node, the next longest is matched until the Routing Tree root is reached.
+Routing Trees are used by ds policies.